jackw/eyeglass-image-dimensions/README.md

-# eyeglass-imagesize
+# eyeglass-image-dimensions
-An eyeglass module giving sass the same imagesize functionality found in ruby compass.
+An eyeglass module giving sass the same image dimensions functionality found in ruby compass.